EOxServer/eoxserver/docs/sphinx/en/rfc/rfc2.rst

    *Database Model for the Registry*

-For every registered implementation an :class:`Implementation` instance and database record are created.
-Implementations are subdivided into components and resource classes, each with their respective model deriving from :class:`Implementation`.
+For every registered implementation an :class:`!Implementation` instance and database record are created.
+Implementations are subdivided into components and resource classes, each with their respective model deriving from :class:`!Implementation`.
 Components stand for the active parts of the system like Service Handlers.
 They can be enabled or disabled.
-Resource classes relate to a specific resource wrapper which in turn relate to some specific model derived from :class:`Resource`.
+Resource classes relate to a specific resource wrapper which in turn relate to some specific model derived from :class:`!Resource`.

 Furthermore, there is the possibility to create, enable and disable relations between components and  specific resource instances or